abhchand/stable-matching/README.md

 #=> {"A"=>"O", "B"=>"P", "C"=>"N", "D"=>"M", "E"=>"L", "L"=>"E", "M"=>"D", "N"=>"C", "O"=>"A", "P"=>"B"}
 ```

+The implementation of this algorithm is always guranteed to return a mathematically stable solution.

 # Errors

 Your process should be prepared to handle the following errors when calling the stable matching library